HC Kometa Brno

-HC Kometa Brno ("Comet" in English) is a professional ice hockey team based in Brno, Czech Republic.
+Hockey Club Kometa Brno ("Comet Brno" in English) is a professional ice hockey team based in Brno, Czech Republic.
 They play in the Czech Extraliga.
 Kometa is the most successful ice hockey club in the Czech Republic with 14 Czechoslovak (and Czech) league championship titles.
 Holding three European Cup titles, Kometa ranks as the most successful Czech club in international ice hockey.
 The team HC Kometa Brno has won three Czech Extraliga championships, capturing the title back-to-back in 2016–17 and 2017–18, and for a third time in 2024–25, so therefore, the club is also the current champion (2025) of the Czech Republic.